 \subsubsection{Results on Belief-Propagation (BP) Inference}

-This section presents results on the quality of the BP estimation for different assignments of loss rates to the links of the two considered topologies.
+This Section presents results on the quality of the BP estimation for different assignments of loss rates to the links of the two considered topologies.

 In Fig.~\ref{fig:sc2-mse-alllinks}, we consider the Abilene topology with loss rates inversely proportional to the bandwidth of the actual links; the intuition for this assignement is that links with high bandwidth are less likely to be congested.
-We see that the estimation error for each link (MSE) and for all links (ENT) decreases quickly.
-In Fig.~\ref{fig:abilene-ent-samealpha}, the same topology is considered but with the same $\alpha$ on all links: again ENT decreases with the number of probes; as expected, the larger the $\overline \alpha$, the slower the convergence; there is not a big difference between having one or two sources in this case.
-Fig.~\ref{fig:exodus-ent} shows the estimation error ENT for the Exodus topology with uniformly loss rates.
-Finally, Table~\ref{table1-results} shows the results for different number and placement of sources in the (modified) Abilene topology.
-Unlike Fig.~\ref{fig:abilene-ent-samealpha}, Table~\ref{table1-results} shows that the choice of sources matters and that increasing the number of sources helps in decreasing $ENT$.
+We see that the estimation error for each link ($MSE$) and for all links ($ENT$) decreases quickly.
+In Fig.~\ref{fig:abilene-ent-samealpha}, the same topology is considered, but with the same $\alpha$ on all links: again $ENT$ decreases with the number of probes; as expected, the larger the $\overline \alpha$, the slower the convergence; there is not a big difference between having one or two sources in this case.
+Fig.~\ref{fig:exodus-ent} shows the estimation error $ENT$ for the Exodus topology with uniform loss rates.
+Finally, Table~\ref{table1-results} shows the results for different numbers and placements of sources in the (modified) Abilene topology.
+Unlike Fig.~\ref{fig:abilene-ent-samealpha}, Table~\ref{table1-results} shows that the choice of sources matters and that increasing the number of sources helps in decreasing the $ENT$.